 The ‘Flocon Vert’ accreditation in France is an excellent place to start.
 The bar is set so high for this award that to date only eight resorts have been allowed to claim it.

 Resorts must meet high standards in over 20 criteria, ranging from the prosaic (a well-organised rubbish collection service) to the systemic (sustainability education in schools).

 If that sounds like too much research, then at least ensure that the resort you choose uses renewable energy to power its lifts.
 Then you can be confident that each run you take will have a minimal impact on emissions.

 Editor’s Note: In North America, accreditation from organizations like Stoke Certified or the Global Sustainable Tourism Council can help you find sustainable resorts.
 We also recommend looking for LEED Certification or B Corporation status.
-Or you can read our article on the topic: 10 Eco-Friendly Ski Resorts That Are Leading the Way in the US.
+Or you can read our article on the topic: These Are the World’s Most Sustainable Ski Resorts

 An easy way to reduce your impact and get the most out of your next ski holiday is simply to stay for longer.